rmfarrell/dynago/README.md

 Debugging
 ---------

-Dynago can dump request or response information for you for use in debugging.
+Dynago can dump request or response information for you to use in debugging.
 Simply set [`dynago.Debug`][dynagoDebug] with the necessary flags:

 ```go